maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Selectors.rst

     store_icons = gtk.ListStore(G_TYPE_STRING);

 The following loop appends all stock identifiers in the newly created model.
-The identifiers were previously retrieved using gtk_stock_list_ids().
+The identifiers were previously retrieved using gtk.stock_list_ids().

 ::